Campbell discusses independence, Brexit, Labour and the SNP with Herald editor

 Alastair Campbell has said he does not think Scotland will become independent in his life time.

-Mr Campbell, who was former Prime Minister Tony Blair's director of communications, made the assessment as he was interviewed by Catherine Salmond, editor of The Herald last night.
+Mr Campbell, who was former Prime Minister Tony Blair's director of communications, made the assessment as he was interviewed by Catherine Salmond, editor of The Herald tonight.

 Asked if he thought Scotland would become independent in his lifetime, Mr Campbell first asked the audience for their views (with the audience divided over whether Scotland would be independence in such a timescale and also a mix of support for independence and the union).